Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

+In this deterministic case, we can interpret the weight $w(\mu)$ as assigning a weight to each occurrence of the symbol $\ques$ as follows: \begin{samepage} \begin{itemize} \item if a $\ques$ is followed by a $01$, then it receives weight $3$; \item if a $\ques$ is followed by a $0$ and then by something other than a $1$, it receives weight $2$; \item otherwise, a $\ques$ receives weight $1$. \end{itemize} \end{samepage} For a shift-invariant distribution $\mu$, $w(\mu)$ is then the expected weight per site under $\mu$.

-Here is an informal way to explain the above result, which provides some insight into the reasons for the choice of weight.
-Let us consider a symmetric version of the weight system that we have introduced: for each symbol $\ques$, we add its right-weight, as introduced above, to its left-weight, which is equal to $3$ if it the previous letter is a $0$ and if there is a $1$ before it (pattern $10\ques)$, to $2$ if the previous letter is a $0$ and if there is something else than a $1$ before, and to $1$ otherwise.
-(Since in Lemma \ref{L:mudom} we consider only reflection-invariant distributions, working with the symmetric weight is equivalent to working with the original weight).
+Let us now consider a symmetric version of the weight system that we have introduced: for each symbol $\ques$, we add its right-weight, as introduced above, to its left-weight, which is equal to $3$ if it the previous letter is a $0$ and if there is a $1$ before it (pattern $10\ques)$, to $2$ if the previous letter is a $0$ and if there is something else than a $1$ before, and to $1$ otherwise.

 Thus, the weight of the symbol $\ques$ in the pattern $1\ques1$ is equal to $1+1=2$, while in the pattern $10\ques\ques1$, the weight of the first $\ques$ symbol is $3$ (left) $+$ $1$ (right) $=4$, and the weight of the second one is equal to $1+1=2$.